How to Create and Edit Excel Charts in C#

 $vbLabelText $csharpLabel

-There are a few things you can edit in an existing chart.
-You can edit the legend position and chart title.
-To edit the chart, you must first retrieve the chart by accessing the Charts property and select the targeted chart for editing.
-From there, access the properties of the chart to make your edits.
+You can edit legend position and chart title in existing charts.
+To edit a chart, first retrieve it by accessing the Charts property and selecting the targeted chart.
+Then access the chart properties to make your edits:

 :path=/static-assets/excel/content-code-examples/how-to/create-edit-charts-edit-chart.cs